DataASAP/dataASAP/README.md

 ![mainscreen_withdata](https://user-images.githubusercontent.com/2772894/51127517-3d9d8e80-17eb-11e9-8e0f-362654e24345.png)

-If the format of the data that you paste into the top pane is recognized, you can proceed with deidentifying your data.
-If it's not recognized the detected format will be 'N/A'.
+If the format of the data that you paste into the top pane is recognized, shown in the top Format Detected section, you can proceed with deidentifying your data.
+If it's not recognized the Format Detected section will show 'N/A'.

 After pressing the De-Identify button, the data is de-identified as shown in the lower pane.
 From here you can copy the deidentified data to the clipboard or save it to a file.